Zhuotao-Wu/digital-health-low-back-pain-nma/README.md

 Where data are available, analyses are conducted at four follow-up periods: post-intervention, short term, mid term, and long term.
 Outcome–time combinations with insufficient data are skipped automatically.

-## Outputs

-Depending on data availability and network connectivity, the workflows generate:

-- Network plots in SVG and JPEG formats.
-- Forest plots in SVG and JPEG formats.
-- League tables in Excel format.
-- P-score tables in Excel format.
-- Model estimates, heterogeneity statistics, and consistency assessments in Excel format.
-- A record of the R session and package versions.

-The files in `results/` are generated outputs and do not replace the private input dataset.

 ## Data availability

 The study-level dataset used for this network meta-analysis is not publicly available.
 It may be made available by the corresponding author on reasonable request, subject to approval by the study team and any applicable data-use conditions.